geoffrichoctopus/llm-shell/README.md

 ## How to use

-The first time you run this tool, supply an `api_key` and an `endpoint_url` which can be found from your Azure resource.
+The first time you run this tool, supply an `api_key`, an `endpoint_url` and the `llm_type`.
+The `api_key`, an `endpoint_url` can be found from your Azure resource.
+If you are connecting to a ChatGPT API, use "GPT" as the `llm_type`.
+If you are connecting to a llama llm (ie llama 3), use "llama" as the `llm_type`.

-The endpoint_url and api_key only needs to be supplied once as these details will be saved into a config.json in ~/.llm-shell and re-used.
+The endpoint_url, api_key and llm_type only needs to be supplied once as these details will be saved into a config.json in ~/.llm-shell and re-used.

 If you ever need to change these details, re-supply them via the command line and the config.json will be updated.

 ## LLM Types

+This script supports connecting to both ChatGPT and LLama3 endpoints.
+The following options are available:

+* GPT
+* llama

+## Query Types

-This defaults to "shell-bash", the following options are available, along with the system prompt used for your query:
+This defaults to "shell", the following options are available, along with the system prompt used for your query:

-* shell-bash: You are an assistant that helps people write shell commands for linux or mac.
+* shell: You are an assistant that helps people write shell commands for linux or mac.
 * kubectl: You are an assistant that helps people write kubectl commands for interacting with Kubernetes.
 * powershell : You are an assistant that helps people write powershell commands.